CebolaLab/ChIPmentation/README.md

 samtools index <sample>.rmdup.bam
 ```

 *A note on multi-mapping*: here, reads which align to more than one position have been removed (through the `samtools fixmate -r` option).
 Some users may opt to retain these 'multi-mapped reads', especially if single-end data is beign used.
 Removing multi-mapped reads can result in the loss of biologically informative reads (false negatives), but retaining them can lead to false potivies.
 The choice will depend on the study design.
-It is recommended by the Harvard hbctraining tutorial to *remove* multi-mapped reads (the second option below) to increase confidence and reproducibility:
+It is recommended by the Harvard hbctraining tutorial to *remove* multi-mapped reads to increase confidence and reproducibility:

 *Sam file flags*: the read identity as a PCR duplicate, or uniquely mapped read is stored in the sam/bam file 'flag'.
 The individual flags are reported [here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/04_alignment_quality.html) and are combined in a `sam/bam` file to one score, which can be deconstructed back to the original flags using [online interpretation tools](https://broadinstitute.github.io/picard/explain-flags.html).
 In this pipeline, the bowtie2 parameters `--no-mixed` and `--no-discordant` prevented the mapping of only one read in a pair, so these flags will not be present.
 All flags reported in a `sam` file can optionally be viewed using  `grep -v ^@ <sample>.sam | cut -f 2 | sort | uniq`.

-*A low % of uniquely mapped reads* may result from short reads, excessive PCR amplification or problems with the PCR (Bailey et al. 2013).

-The following code uses the `sam/bam` flags to retain properly mapped pairs (`-f 2`) and to remove reads which fail the platform/vendor QC checks (`-F 512`), duplicate reads (`-F 1024`) and those which are unmapped (`-F 12`).
-The three flags to be removed can be combined into `-F 1548`, which will remove reads which meet any of the three individual flags.

 ### Remove ENCODE blacklist regions